onidivo/actors-covid-19/covid-dz/README.md

 Coronavirus stats in the Algeria

-Actor gets an actual number of examined and infected people in the Portugal from http://covid19.sante.gov.dz/carte
+Actor gets an actual number of examined and infected people in the Algeria from http://covid19.sante.gov.dz/carte

 Latest data are available at this URL: https://api.apify.com/v2/key-value-stores/pp4Wo2slUJ78ZnaAi/records/LATEST?disableRedirect=true.